- What is Network Engineering?

 - GANs – global area network

-What is a network engineer?
+What is a Network Engineer?

 A Network Engineer is a technical professional who is highly skilled in planning, designing and managing the different types of networks to carry out smooth communication and connection in terms of wireless network services, data, voice, and video.

-With their expertise in networking, they are responsible for implementing high-level network infrastructures, configurations, troubleshooting the problems, and administering the security of the entirety of the network systems.
+With their expertise in networking, they are responsible for implementing high-level network infrastructures, and configurations, troubleshooting the problems, and administering the security of the entirety of the network systems.